|Nutritional Guidelines (per serving)|

 - 1 tablespoon fish sauce

 Place fish in a flat dish.
-Stir marinade ingredients together and pour over fish.
+Stir marinade ingredients together (coconut milk, fish sauce, 1/2 teaspoon dried chili, coriander) and pour over fish.
 Turn fillets in the marinade several times, then leave in the refrigerator to marinate while you prepare other ingredients.

 Place shredded coconut in a dry frying pan over medium-high heat.
 Stir occasionally until coconut turns light golden-brown.
 Tip 3/4 of coconut into a small mixing bowl.
 Place remaining coconut in another bowl for serving later.